aokellermann/yaycache/README.md

     make check
     make install DESTDIR="$pkgdir"

-Scripts available in this repository:
+Scripts available in this repository
 -------------------------------------

 * checkupdates - print a list of pending updates without touching the system